jannette-wang/sweet-aus/README.md

 - 👋 Hi, I’m @Jannette Wang.
 - 👀 I’m interested in Azure Cloud and Automation.
-- 🌱 I’m currently using Terraform
+- 🌱 I’m currently using Terraform.
 - 💞️ I’m looking to collaborate on any of DevOps or Cloud team
 - 📫 How to reach me jannettewang@gmail.com